dujm/fortytwo/docs/EQ.md

 Maybe to a certain extent, EQ is the ability to jump out of the moment, take a look at a conflict from the future or the past, instead from a fixed time point.

 Any conflict, when it happens, a person's feelings can be exaggerated.
 As time passes, feelings are sedimented and turned into understanding.
-Generally speaking, if the consequences would be small, there is no need to argue.
+Generally speaking, if the potential consequences would be small, there is really no need to argue.

-If the consequences could be dramatic, then I might need to reflect, whether there was a cause in the past.
-If there was, then it would make sense, there would be no point to make a fuss.
-Just learn from it.
+If the potential consequences could be dramatic, then I might need to reflect, whether there was a cause in the past.
+If there was, then it would make sense, there would be also no point to make a fuss, just learn from it.

 Following this logic, EQ could be seen as a part of Time Quotient.